kns-venuex/checklist/checklists/orientation-programme.md

 category: Human Resources
 date: "2020-03-12"
 tags: ['orientation', 'mentor', 'welcome-kit','newcomer']
-description: Follow the programme to quickly adapt the employee to the Atolye15 culture and own position.
+description: Follow the programme to quickly adapt the employee to the VenueX culture and own position.

 ---